jordyBSK/ecomaille/README.md

 ## Features

 - Calculate future expenses for the next month
-- Visualization of expenses with a graph
+- Visualization of expenses with a chart
 - Creation of a personalized budget based on the client's salary

-## version
+## Version
 Smartphone: https://jordybsk.github.io/ecomaille/

 Desktop: https://jordybsk.github.io/ecomaille2/